-Which PostgreSQL version does Managed Service for PostgreSQL use?
+Which version of PostgreSQL does Managed Service for PostgreSQL use?

 What happens when a new DBMS version is released?

 The database software is updated when new minor versions are released.
-The owners of the affected DB clusters receive an advance notice of expected work timing and DB availability.
+The owners of the affected DB clusters receive advanced notice of expected work times and DB availability.